 Well, after trying to use a regional upgrade from a friend on a flight from Manila to Guam, I must say that despite being number one on the list for hours, just 2 hours before the flight, I was bumped from #1 to #4 the upgrade list.
 By the time boarding started, all 14 seats were taking on the older Continental Micronesia United B737 and I was still waitlisted.
 I am not familiar with the United Upgrade polices enough to figure out how United Decides who is #1 on the list and who is not, however I do now know that economy on the MNL-GUM flight, especially when seated in the exit row, isn’t half bad!

-My flight was actually enjoyable and I am starting to Understand why people like United.
+My flight was actually enjoyable and I am starting to understand why people like United.
 However, this was an old CO crew so maybe not….
-Anyway, Despite the good flight, I must sa, I hate traveling to the USA from abroad.
+Anyway, despite the good flight, I must say, I hate traveling to the USA from abroad.
 Security was excessive in Manila and on every leg of this trip.
 Flying from LAX-HNL-GUM-MNL there was only 1 security check (LAX) and only Customs in the USA.
 Flying back it was quite the opposite with security/customs at almost every stop!

 In the gate area in Manila each person is required additional screening since the flight is bound towards the USA.
 First each person’s carryon bag is hand checked with someone going through every pocket.
 Being an invasion of privacy and a violation of the 4th amendment, I have decided that next time on a flight to the USA I’m going to leave open unused condoms and dirty socks and underwear in my bag! (ok maybe not, but I think it would be funny to see their reactions) After each bag was checked, they were taken from the passengers and placed on another table and each person was placed in a cue where a mandatory pat down was performed similar to those for passengers who opt out of body scanners.
 If that isn’t enough, passengers are required to remove their shoes and their shoes are hand checked!